 With over 26 million Sikhs worldwide, the Sikh Dharam is the 5th largest religion in the world.
-It is therefore, not only important, but also necessary to recognise the efforts of those Sikhs who have positively influenced the lives of others, either through their public persona, politics, charity or wealth.
+It is, therefore, not only important, but also necessary to recognize the efforts of those Sikhs who have positively influenced the lives of others, either through their public persona, politics, charity or wealth.
 Such individuals can positively affect cultural and social attitudes wherever they live in the world.
 The ultimate aim of this venture is to inspire all generations to draw strength from their Sikh heritage and enable them to excel in their professional, academic and spiritual paths.

 The Sikh Directory compiles the Sikh 100 list by examining the contributions and impact that individuals have made from the hundreds of applications received through the website.
-Further consultations are made within industry and also power brokers, lawyers, accountants, trusted advisors and other esteemed experts.
-All the information received is fully analysed before a decision is made to include an individual in The Sikh 100.
+Further consultations are made within the industry and also power brokers, lawyers, accountants, trusted advisors and other esteemed experts.
+All the information received is fully analyzed before a decision is made to include an individual in The Sikh 100.

 Margaret Thatcher once said “Power is like being a lady…if you have to tell people you are one, you aren’t.”

-Anyone can have power and influence, however what is important for the purpose of this list, is how an individual balances the two.
+Anyone can have power and influence, however, what is important for the purpose of this list, is how an individual balances the two.
 It is essential to have an understanding of the key principle of the Sikh Dharam, that ultimate power is in the hands of the Almighty.

 There are seven types of power:-